6871/guides/authentication/bash/README.md

 | `AUTH_SCOPE`                | e.g. may need "openid" if AUTH_VENDOR=keycloak       |
 | `AUTH_ALLOW_INSECURE_HTTPS` | set to "true" for host with non-CA HTTPS certificate |

+# Get & Verify Server Tokens

 To perform authentication server login and verification calls:

-1. Set environment variables for the target server:
+1. Set [Environment Variables](#environment-variables) for the target server:

     ```bash
     # e.g. Keycloak 22.0.3 host in initial state (only default realm)